James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 This is the central tension of the paper method: the same clean-anchoring mechanism delivers the crosstalk TTA breakthrough (Q1) and caps the fog ceiling (Q2/Q3).
-A partial anchor is the natural resolution — enough anchoring to fix assignment, enough shift to keep the ceiling.
+A partial anchor is the natural resolution: enough anchoring to fix assignment, enough shift to keep the ceiling.

 ## Iteration 10: anchoring-direction micro tests (soft anchor, lower weight, per-point, channel-split)